-The De-Cluttering Misunderstanding
+The De-Cluttering Myth

 One of my biggest PET PEEVES about this topic is that there is such a strong misconception in the Real Estate marketing world around the subject of de-cluttering.